The FPGEC Certification Program

 Test of English as a Foreign Language (TOEFL iBT)

 As part of the FPGEC Certification Program, you must take and achieve the minimal acceptable score for the Test of English as a Foreign Language (TOEFL) Internet-Based Test (iBT).
-You must take the TOEFL iBT at an Educational Testing Service (ETS) test center located within one of the NABP member jurisdictions including the 50 United States, District of Columbia, Guam, Puerto Rico, Virgin Islands, Australia, New Zealand, and nine Canadian provinces (Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Quebec, and Saskatchewan).
+You must take the TOEFL iBT at an Educational Testing Service (ETS) test center located within one of the NABP member jurisdictions including the 50 United States, District of Columbia, Guam, Puerto Rico, Virgin Islands, Australia, and nine Canadian provinces (Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Quebec, and Saskatchewan).
 Check with the Educational Testing Service (ETS) for dates and locations.

 TOEFL iBT Passing Standards for FPGEC Certification